 - Stay behind her at a distance and remain quiet

-- Do not use any lights, including flashlights, flash photography, and video equipment
+- Keep it dark.
+Do not use any lights, including flashlights, flash photography, and video equipment

 What do hatchlings do after they leave their nests?

 After the two-month incubation period, the hatchlings all dig out of their nest at the same time, a process that can take several days.
 As a group, they leave the nest at night and crawl directly to the sea.
-This firs trek imprints their home beach into the hatchling.
+This first trek imprints their home beach into the hatchling.
 They swim with infantile frenzy to the Gulf Stream where they live in Sarsassum seaweed for the first years of life.
 Once grown, the turtles are believed to return to lay their nests on the same beach.
 Our participation in Genetics Research shows us many turtles returning to Amelia Island for an entire season.

 Only about one to three percent will survive to adulthood.
 Hatchlings die of dehydration if they don't make it to the ocean quickly.
 Birds, crabs, and other animals also prey on the young turtles.

-What shoud I do if I find sea turtle hatchlings emerging on the beach?
+What should I do if I find sea turtle hatchlings emerging on the beach?